 LibriVox is a free service that makes public domain books (books with expired copyright) available in an audio format.

-You may need to search a bit, but there are plenty of classics and hidden gems available.
+You may need to search a bit, but plenty of classics and hidden gems are available.

-For the latest bestsellers or books you can’t find at the library or LibriVox, buying audio books is the way to go.
+Buying audiobooks is the way to go for the latest bestsellers or books you can’t find at the library or LibriVox.

-The books are downloaded to and played from apps on computers, smartphones, and tablets.
+The books are downloaded and played from computers, smartphones, and tablet apps.

 Each service offers a free trial that lets you download books for free.
 That gives you a chance to test out the services before you commit.

-After the free trial period, both Audible and Audiobooks charge a monthly subscription fee for a certain number of audio books per month.
+After the free trial period, both Audible and Audible charge a monthly subscription fee for a certain number of audiobooks per month.

 Recommended for you: